 Another easy way to bring awareness to women's rights is to dress accordingly.
 There's no denying the fact that Hollywood's decision show solidarity for Time's Up by wearing black to this year's Golden Globe Awards ceremony made a very strong statement, as did the white roses donned by many attendees of the Grammy Awards.
 Similarly, the colors you choose to wear—on International Women’s Day especially—undoubtedly will carry an unspoken meaning that’s louder than words.

-Read on to learn more about the five Hillary Clinton–approved colors that will make the most impact on March 8 and shop some of our favorite options in each hue.
+Read on to learn more about why black and five other colors that will have the most impact on March 8, and shop some of our favorite options in each hue.

 According to the National Woman’s Party, “Purple is the color of loyalty, constancy to purpose, unswerving steadfastness to a cause.”
 It’s also the color of dignity and self-respect and signifies bipartisanship.
-All of these are likely reasons Clinton chose to wear the color for her concession speech and in other past occasions.
 Not only that, but it was one of the three colors adopted by the suffragettes.